element-hq/element-call/doc/mid-based-signalling.md

 Note that the SDP content is now in a section called `m.negotiate`.
 This is a mixin block common to all negotiation events (invite, answer, negotiate).

-The `m.call.describe` block is a 'mixin' block in externsible events terms and describes the media being sent on each transceiver by the sending user.
+The `m.call.describe` block is a 'mixin' block in extensible events terms and describes the media being sent on each transceiver by the sending user.
 It *always* refers only to the media being sent by the device that sends the event.

 The same is sent either to a focus or a peer client.